cbraganz/soft-robotics-workshop-resources/README.md

 The materials required for the workshop are below:

 Rice Paper Actuators:
--Rice Paper sheets (around 5 per participant)
+- Rice Paper sheets (around 5 per participant)
--Seaweed or rice noodles for constraints
+- Seaweed or rice noodles for constraints
--String (2 pieces per participant)
+- String (2 pieces per participant)
--A rod per participant (metal straw or pen)
+- A rod per participant (metal straw or pen)
--Vegetable oil
+- Vegetable oil
--A container of water that the rice paper can be submerged in -Syringe per participant
+- A container of water that the rice paper can be submerged in
+- Syringe per participant
--Syringe and tubing connector per participant
+- Syringe and tubing connector per participant
--15cm tubing per participant
+- 15cm tubing per participant

 General workshop equipment:
--Pens
+- Pens
--Paper for participants to draw on
+- Paper for participants to draw on
--Objects for participants to pick up with silicone grippers and a target to place them on/in (like a bag)
+- Objects for participants to pick up with silicone grippers and a target to place them on/in (like a bag)

 ---